Teen Boy Bedroom Makeover – Part One

 When I first approached Austin about making over his room (this kid hates change) he was surprisingly open to it.
 When we threw in changing rooms, he was all over it!
 I made him promise to help with all the work that a flip would entail and he did not shirk his duty.
 He was a big help to me ferrying things from one room the the other.

-When it came time to shop for items from 55 Downing Street, he made such smart choices.
+When it came time to shop for items, he made such smart choices.
 I was really proud of him for selecting really useful items.
-The smartest of all was the Hillsdale Harbortown Brown Bed.
-You can read about our experience putting it together and more about it here.
+The smartest of all was the new platform bed.
+You can read about our experience putting it together and more about it in the sneak peek post here.
 I can’t say enough good things about this bed frame and the price was super reasonable.
-There is such a good variety of merchandise and price points at 55 Downing Street.
 It was a teeny bit hard to not get distracted while shopping for Austin’s room.
 I kept finding cute stuff for other rooms in the house on accident!

 Austin’s new bed is hands-down, his favorite thing in the whole room!